beeware/briefcase/docs/en/reference/platforms/android/gradle.md

 ### `android_abis`

-A list of strings that explicitly specifies the Android platforms the app will support.
-This controls the `abiFilters` parameter in the `ndk` block of the Android app's `defaultConfig` in `build.gradle` (depending on the project template).
+A list of strings that explicitly specifies the Android ABIs (platforms) the app will support.
+This controls the `abiFilters` parameter in the `ndk` block of the Android app's `defaultConfig` in `build.gradle`(depending on the project template).
 If not specified, the NDK block will be omitted, falling back to the default behavior.

 For example, specifying: